Far-from-equilibrium attractors for massive kinetic theory in the relaxation time approximation: Setup

 where $\xi_0$ is the initial anisotropy parameter and $\Lambda_0$ is the initial transverse momentum scale.
-For $-1 < \xi_0 <0$ this corresponds to an initially prolate distribution in the local rest frame and, conversely, for $\xi_0 > 0$ this corresponds to an initially oblate distribution function.
-For $\xi_0 = 0$ one obtains an isotropic Boltzmann distribution function as the initial condition.
+We consider a slight generalization of this initial condition in app.~\ref{app:a}.
+For $-1 < \xi_0 <0$, this corresponds to an initially prolate distribution in the local rest frame and, conversely, for $\xi_0 > 0$ this corresponds to an initially oblate distribution function.
+For $\xi_0 = 0$, one obtains an isotropic Boltzmann distribution function as the initial condition.